 Create a Space of Comfort for Them

 In tandem with a soundtrack that is on point, you will want to provide your dog with a prime napping place where they feel safe.
-This space will allow them to take full advantage of those audio cues while you’re off at work all day or out at the bar half the night.
+This space will allow them to take full advantage of those audio cues while you’re off during the workday or out at the bar half the night.

 Particularly if you have a small pen or doggy kennel where your dog will be contained while you are away, you want to ensure that this is a place of comfort for them.

-To help create this positive environment, the space should be accessible for naps and lounging even while you are there at home.
+To help create this positive environment, the space should be accessible for naps and lounging even while pet owners are there at home.
+Put a calming dog bed inside.
 This way they have the opportunity to associate positive memories with spending time there.

-Make sure there are plenty of soft and snuggly items provided as well as a few special toys for comfort.
-Encourage your dog to nap there by sitting yourself nearby and establishing early on that this is a safe space for them.
+Pet parents should make sure there are plenty of soft and snuggly items provided as well as a few special toys for comfort.
+Encourage your dog to nap there by sitting nearby and establishing early on that this is a safe space for them.

-Set Aside Special Toys and Treats for Alone Time
+Set Aside Special Toys and Dog Treats for Alone Time

-Establish a Longstanding Relationship with a Dog Walker, Dog Sitter, or Daycare
+Establish a Longstanding Relationship with a Dog Walker, Dog Sitter, Dog Trainer, or Daycare

 Sometimes, there is just nothing that you can do to prevent long days at the office or away from home.
 If you work full-time, it is unrealistic to expect any pooch will remain content and happy while left alone for longer periods of time—no matter what music you play or what toys you leave for them.
-They are social animals who crave social interaction.
+They are social animals who crave social interaction and physical exercise.